co-cddo/open-standards/docs/stopped-challenges/temp-file.md

 # Dummy file
-delete when old challnges have been added.
+delete this file when old challnges have been added.
+Waiting for old hub content to be exported.